Gas Choices and Selections for MIG Welding Various Metals

 The type of gas uses also determines:

-When choosing the type of gas to be used, it is best to seek input from a welding supply store.
+When choosing the type of gas to be used it is best to seek input from a welding supply store.
 The store will recommend the proper gas to match the welding wire to be used.
-Or, one may utilize the welding wire manufacturer’s recommendation.
-Typically, the manufacturer will provide a few choices ranging from the best choice, to something that will provide the minimum acceptable results.
-The final choice in the type of gas, is based on cost.
+Another option is using the welding wire manufacturer’s recommendation.
+Typically the welding wire manufacturer will provide a few choices ranging from the best choice to something that will provide the minimum acceptable results.
+Finally some MIG welders have a welding electrode and gas recommendation guide on the inside panel that gives you your options like in the picture below.
+In most cases the final choice in the type of gas is based on cost.

 The more common mixtures and gasses are.

 - C2 or 2% Carbon Dioxide and 98% Argon

 - C25 or 25% Carbon Dioxide and 95% Argon